Basics2022/Basics2022/README.md

 My background is quite a technical one, so I'm starting from Math, Physics, and Introduction to Programming.
 I'm starting with Italian language, 🇮🇹, since I'm living in Italy and I'd like to target first the high-school.
 Next steps is the English version.

-Feel free to reach out, for collaboration.
+Feel free to reach out, for collaboration and/or support.

 <!--